The urban legend surrounding the disposal of several underworld crime figures bodies within the Kingston Bridge is widely known in Glasgow.

 It’s only natural that on a project as large in scale as the construction of the Glasgow Inner Ring Road and wider motorway network that a number of myths and misconceptions have crept in.
-These "urban myths" range from technical mis-interpretations of road design, errors in publications and claims that are downright absurd.
-This page seeks to bring some truth to the debate and consign these myths to history where possible!
+This page seeks to bring some truth to the debate and consign these myths to history!

 Below you will find a number of those common misconceptions which we have come across over the years.
 While some of them are quite prevalent and assumed to be true, even by those with an enthusiasm for the subject, it’s not clear where they originated.

 This is an M74 Motorway anomaly often discussed on roads interest forums: Why do the carriageways split at this location?